What coverage will you have?

 - Meet all of the eligibility requirements outlined in your policy confirmation.

 You are NOT eligible for coverage under this policy if :

 • A kidney disease requiring dialysis or a major organ transplant (heart, lung, liver, kidney or pancreas);

-• Lung cancer, pancreatic cancer, liver cancer or if You have had intravenous chemotherapy within 3 months before Departure Date;
+• Lung cancer, pancreatic cancer or liver cancer, any cancer with metastases (which includes positive lymph nodes or stage 3 or 4 cancer), or if You have had intravenous chemotherapy within 3 months before Departure Date;;

 • A Medical Condition that has required home oxygen;

-2. You require assistance with any activities of daily living (eating, dressing, personal hygiene) or require the use of a wheelchair or walker for Your mobility (please note that occasional use in airports or shopping centres is not considered);
+2. You require assistance with any activities of daily living (eating, dressing, personal hygiene) or if You use or require the use of a wheelchair or walker for Your mobility (please note that occasional use in airports or shopping centres is not considered);

 3. Your Physician has recommended that You do not travel.

 • Travelers aged more than 3 months on the Departure Date are eligible for the Single Trip Plan.

 • Travelers aged between 3 months and 85 years on the Effective Date can apply for the Annual Plan (Multi-Trip).